Chart Color Schemes

 Residential development activity is lower than average in Reynella East according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Reynella East had around 3 residential properties approved per year over the past five financial years, totalling an estimated 18 homes.
-As of FY-26, 3 approvals have been recorded.
-On average, 5.4 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.
+AreaSearch analysis of ABS building approval numbers shows Reynella East has had around 3 residential properties approved per year over the past 5 financial years, totalling an estimated 18 homes.
+In FY26 so far, 3 approvals have been recorded.
+This results in approximately 5.4 people moving to the area annually for each dwelling built between FY21 and FY25.

-Recent building activity consists entirely of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
-With around 518 people per dwelling approval, Reynella East shows a developed market.
-Population forecasts indicate Reynella East will gain 223 residents by 2041.
+Reynella East has around 518 people per dwelling approval, indicating a developed market.
+Population forecasts estimate an increase of 221 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development